microsoft/FluidFramework/packages/test/test-utils/README.md

 ## Usage

 The typical usage for testing a Component / DDS is as follows:
-1. Create an `ILocalDeltaConnectionServer`:
+1. Create a `LocalDeltaConnectionServer`:
     ```typescript
     const deltaConnectionServer: ILocalDeltaConnectionServer = LocalDeltaConnectionServer.create();
     ```

-2. Create an `IFluidCodeDetails` and a `TestFluidComponentFactory` which will serve as the fluid entry point:
+2. Create an `IFluidCodeDetails` and a `TestFluidComponentFactory` which will serve as the fluid entry point (code details to factory mapping):
     ```typescript
     const codeDetails: IFluidCodeDetails = {
         package: "sharedStringTestPackage",